josephspurrier/gowebapi/README.md

 - `cd src/app/webapi/cmd/cliapp`
 - `go run cliapp.go generate`

+The database password is read from the `config.json` first, but is overwritten by the environment variable, `DB_PASSWORD`, if it is set.

 Build and run from the root directory.
 Open your REST client to: http://localhost/v1.
 You should see the **welcome** message and status **OK**.